 Best capitalizing on an expanded cycling program for Sydney, France en route to its eight medals in cycling won three of the four new track events: the Olympic sprint, a team competition; the keirin, from Florian Rousseau; and the women's 500m time trial, from Felicia Ballanger, who also defended her sprint title.
 The only new event not won by the French was the Madison, which went to a team from Australia.

-Road
+Road Cycling

 American Lance Armstrong, a two-time reigning Tour de France winner and cancer survivor, failed in his attempt to become the first man to win the Tour de France and an Olympic gold medal in the same year, taking the bronze in the time trial and finishing 13th in the road race.
 The medal, and all of Armstrong's Tour de France victories, were later revoked after it was discovered that he had used performance enhancing drugs since 1998.
 He had suffered fractured vertebrae in his neck shortly before the Olympics after colliding with a car during training.

-Russia’s Vyacheslav Ekimov won the time trial to become the first cyclist to win Olympic gold 12 years apart — he won his first gold in 1988 in track cycling’s team pursuit event.
+Russia’s Viatcheslav Ekimov won the time trial to become the first cyclist to win Olympic gold 12 years apart — he won his first gold in 1988 in track cycling’s team pursuit event.
 Germany’s Jan Ullrich won the road race and placed second in the time trial.

-Mountain biking
+Mountain Biking

 She said before the race she'd be happy to just win bronze, and her pink bike didn't exactly convey toughness.
-But in the Olympic women's mountain bike event, Italy's Paolo Pezzo was as determined and tenacious as ever.
+But in the Olympic women's mountain bike event, Italy's Paola Pezzo was as determined and tenacious as ever.
 After making "several errors" early, Pezzo fought for the lead on the fourth of five laps when she got entangled with Spain's two-time world champion, Margarita Fullana.
 Pezzo emerged from the tie-up, but Fullana fell, allowing the Italian to pull away and cruise to a successful defense of her Olympic title.

-Atlanta 1996
+Atlanta, 1996

-Mountain biking
+Mountain Biking

 Two decades after emerging on cycling's horizon, mountain biking made its Olympic debut in Atlanta with cross-country events.
-Dutch world champion Bart Jan Brentjens, who prepared for the sweltering Atlanta conditions by riding a stationary bike in a hot and steamy room, comfortably won the men's race.
+Dutch world champion Bart Brentjens, who prepared for the sweltering Atlanta conditions by riding a stationary bike in a hot and steamy room, comfortably won the men's race.
 Paola Pezzo, cycling's poster girl, took gold in the women's event ahead of favored Canadian Alison Sydor.
 American Susan DeMattei, a registered nurse, finished third.

-Road
+Road Cycling

-With the ban on professional cyclists competing in the Olympics lifted, Spain's Miguel Indurain won gold in the time trial (road), less than two weeks after his streak of five consecutive Tour de France victories came to an end.
+With the ban on professional cyclists competing at the Olympics lifted, Spain's Miguel Indurain won gold in the time trial (road), less than two weeks after his streak of five consecutive Tour de France victories came to an end.
 Finishing sixth was American Lance Armstrong, who later became the second person to win five straight Tours.

 France’s Jeannie Longo, considered by many to be the greatest female cyclist ever, finally captured an elusive Olympic gold medal at age 37 in her fourth Olympics.
 She won the gold in the road race and took the silver in the time trial.
 Professionals were also allowed to compete in track cycling, and France took advantage, winning four gold medals.

-Track
+Track Cycling

 The U.S. won two medals – silvers by Marty Nothstein in the sprint and Erin Hartwell in the kilometer time trial.

-Barcelona 1992
+Barcelona, 1992

-Track
+Track Cycling

 Riding a new, high-tech bicycle that weighed less than 20 pounds, Britain's Chris Boardman dominated track cycling's individual pursuit competition.
 In the preliminary rounds, Boardman lowered the world record by nearly seven seconds.
 Then, in the race for gold, he overtook Germany's Jens Lehmann – a feat never before achieved in an Olympic pursuit final – to become Britain's first Olympic cycling champion in 72 years, since the 1920 Olympics in Antwerp.

 The addition of the women's individual pursuit to the 1992 program helped lure American Rebecca Twigg and France's Jeannie Longo out of their retirements.
 Combined, they won seven world titles in the event in the 1980s.
-In a quarterfinal duel, Twigg, 29, edged Longo,33, by two inches.
+In a quarterfinal duel, Twigg, 29, edged Longo, 33, by two inches.
 Twigg then lost in the semifinals to relative unknown Kathy Watt of Australia, but did earn an Olympic bronze medal to go along with her 1984 road race silver.
 Longo, who finished second to the 5-foot-1 Watt in the Barcelona road race, competed at two more Olympics before retiring with four career medals.

 Four years after winning the inaugural women's sprint event, representing the Soviet Union, Erika Salumae took gold again in Barcelona.
 But this time, Salumae pedaled for her native Estonia, which had last competed independently at the 1936 Berlin Games.
 After becoming Estonia's first female Olympic champion, Salumae watched as the Estonian flag was raised upside down at the medal ceremony.

 Spain’s Jose Moreno excited the home crowd by winning his nation’s first gold medal of the Games in the kilometer time trial.
 One year earlier, Moreno tested positive for steroids but was exonerated after the UCI, cycling’s international federation, found faulty procedures were used.
-American Erin Hartwell won the bronze.
+American Erin Hartwell secured the bronze.

-Road
+Road Cycling

 In the road race, Italy’s Fabio Casartelli edged the Netherlands' Erik Dekker to claim the gold.
 It was the last time this event was closed to professionals.
 Casartelli would soon turn pro, and three years later in the 1995 Tour de France, a vicious crash on a mountain descent resulted in his death.
 Three days later, Motorola teammate Lance Armstrong of the United States won a stage that he dedicated to Casartelli.
 Armstrong finished 14th in the 1992 Olympic event and turned professional immediately following the race.